BertoldVdb/SPI10M/README.md

 * TX+: Pin 3 (Usually orange/white striped wire)
 * TX-: Pin 6 (Usually orange wire)

 You need to know where the MOSI pin is on the board you are using.
+If you want TX error monitoring you must tie MOSI and MISO together.
 The following picture shows where to connect the wires on a Pi Zero:

 ![Pi Zero Wiring Example](wiring/pizero.png)